-Scientific Foundations of Medicine (SFM) runs from the end of the Foundations of Human Anatomy course until winter break in December.
+Scientific Foundations of Medicine (SFM) runs from the end of the Foundations of Human Anatomy course through early January after winter break.
 The purpose of this course is to present the language and principles of biomedical science that students will be using throughout their study of human health and disease.
 Course methods include lecture, readings, journal clubs, virtual microscopy, small-group problem-solving sessions and clinical correlations.

 After the course, students will: